PQCA/TAC/Processes/content-review-process.md

   * Grammar, readability, and flow

 * Reviewers who provide feedback should **reply all** to the submission email to confirm their review.
-* If no replies are received within one week, the blog will be considered **approved as-is** and scheduled for publication.
+* If no replies are received within one week, the content will be considered **approved as-is** and scheduled for publication.

 ---